elastic/ecctl/docs/ecctl_deployment_show.md

 ### Options

 ```
+      --clear-transient transient   Removes the transient field in order to make read - edit - write loop safe
       --generate-update-payload     Outputs JSON which can be used as an argument for the --file flag with the update command.
-      --clear-transient           Removes the `transient` field in order to make updating with --file flag safer.
   -h, --help                        help for show
       --kind string                 Optional deployment resource kind (apm, appsearch, kibana, elasticsearch)
   -m, --metadata                    Shows the deployment metadata
       --plan-defaults               Shows the deployment plan defaults
       --plan-history                Shows the deployment plan history
       --plan-logs                   Shows the deployment plan logs
       --plans                       Shows the deployment plans
       --ref-id string               Optional deployment kind RefId, if not set, the RefId will be auto-discovered
   -s, --settings                    Shows the deployment settings
 ```

 ### Options inherited from parent commands